This post may contain affiliate links

 Vegan Panera Broccoli Cheddar Soup

 Are you interested to know more about this?
-Keep reading to know about the copycat Vegan Panera Broccoli Cheddar Soup recipe and the tips you can follow to make it healthier, tastier, creamier, and more comforting than the original Panera version.
+Keep reading to learn about the copycat Vegan Panera Broccoli Cheddar Soup recipe and the tips you can follow to make it healthier, tastier, creamier, and more comforting than the original Panera version.

 Here, we will tell you about the vegan version.
 Since you will use plant-based proteins to make this soup, you can rest assured knowing that this will be a nutrient-rich dish that your family is going to enjoy.
 This soup is perfect for anyone known to have dairy or nut allergies, as we are not going to use any of these ingredients in our recipe.

 Once you are done making the soup, make a bread bowl and serve the soup in it to give the classic Panera touch right inside your kitchen.
 We are sure that this version of soup will be super-hit in your home, and you may have to do this repeatedly.
 As you keep doing this, you may also get different ideas to innovate on this basic recipe.

 Ingredients needed for Vegan Panera Broccoli Cheddar Soup

 - Russet Potatoes – 2 Large ones (peel and cube them)

 - Raw Cashews – ½ cup (can avoid in case of nut allergies)